Technology transforms the design of the new Wantirna aged care facility

 Project architect and director of Silver Thomas Hanley, Natalie Pitt, agrees: ‘Now we can make the adjustments to the passenger lift size during the design development phase and it won’t have a significant impact on the cost of the project.’

 Helping teams collaborate

 ‘I believe the best design outcomes are achieved via a collaborative co-design process between the client, building designers, the project stakeholders and end users as well as our own project planning, design, delivery staff and department and other subject matter experts.’
-She continues: ‘The combination of testing physical objects such as furniture and equipment in the virtual environment, and the ability of the group to interact with and experience this approach simultaneously, is unique.’
+She continues: ‘The combination of testing physical objects such as furniture and equipment in a virtual environment, and the ability of the group to interact with, and experience this approach simultaneously, is unique.’

-Big Plans have a dedicated space for testing plans located in North Melbourne.
 Teams of up to ten people can view and walk through architectural, landscape, interior or mechanical plans at actual size.

-The space helps people to collaborate, and provides designers and user groups with the opportunity to:
+This helps people to collaborate, and provides designers and user groups with the opportunity to:

 - prototype and refine ideas

 - optimise designs to eliminate risk early in the design process.

 A new aged care facility in Melbourne’s east